 All of the reimbursement information reflected on this document qualifies as commercial and financial information of a proprietary nature and constitutes trade secrets as defined under Mississippi law which are exempt from disclosure pursuant to Section 79-23-1 of the Mississippi Code, and therefore the Bidder requests that this material not be photocopied.
 Bidder requests, prior to the release of any information, to be notified by the Board of the request for the information to be given sufficient time to seek protection from the appropriate court in the event of a challenge.

-INote: the Boardinese rest the right to request more detailed information regarding provider discount arrangements. (e.g., by network type of provider, type of service) as part of Phase Three of the evaluation process
+Note: the Boardureserves the right to request more detailed information regarding provider discount arrangements. } (e.g., by network type to provider type of service) as part of Rhase Three of the evaluation process